-The valuation of debt securities issued designated at fair value and derivative assets and liabilities held at fair value are produced by financial models using a variety of inputs.
-Estimation uncertainty can be high for those instruments where significant valuation inputs are unobservable.
+The valuation of debt securities issued and designated at FVTPL and derivative assets and liabilities held at fair value is produced by financial models using a variety of inputs.
+Estimation uncertainty can be high for those instruments where material inputs are unobservable, including the company's own credit curves used as an input into the DVA model.

-As at 31 December 2021, total derivative assets, derivative liabilities and debt securities issued designated at fair value were \$1,040 million, \$994 million and \$12,511 million, respectively.
+As at 31 December 2022, total derivative assets, derivative liabilities and debt securities issued and designated at FVTPL were \$2,869 million, \$4,794 million and \$26,607 million, respectively.
+The debt valuation adjustment for the year was \$489 million.